 The Australian Rules of Racing impose various safety requirements on trainers, jockeys and stablehands.
-For example, AR 86B provides that "Every rider when riding a horse shall wear footwear approved by the Stewards".
+For example, AR 121(2) provides that "Only clothes, footwear, apparel and equipment approved by Racing Australia, a PRA, or the Stewards may be worn or used by a rider in a race, official trial, jump-out or trackwork".